Mohamadaliibrahim/push_swap/README.md

 ## Overview

 `push_swap` is a project from the 42 curriculum that involves sorting a stack of integers using a limited set of operations.
-The goal is to write a program that finds the shortest possible sequence of operations to sort the stack.
+The goal is to write a program that finds the shortest possible sequence of operations to sort the stack, and we use Turk algorithm to do that.

 ## Project Structure